The 10 Best Freediving Books

 Deeply by Umberto Pelizzari

-The 3rd book Umberto wrote is called ‘Specific Training for Freediving – Deep, Static and Dynamic Apnea’, which is also a brilliant book, but it’s purely about training techniques and might not be everyone’s cup of tea.
-If you practise freediving or did a freediving course and want to become better, it’s highly recommended too.
+Umberto’s third book, ‘ Specific Training for Freediving—Deep, Static, and Dynamic Apnea,’ is also brilliant.
+However, it’s purely about training techniques and might not be everyone’s cup of tea.
+If you practice freediving or have taken a freediving course and want to improve, it’s highly recommended.

 Deeply by Umberto Pelizzari